 Apple Smart Keyboard Folio

 The Apple Smart Keyboard Folio should always be your first port of call when you’re looking to get the most out of your 11-inch iPad Pro.
-It’s now a full-coverage case which covers the front and back at all times, and the new folio-style stand means your iPad can be positioned in a bunch of handy positions.
+It’s now a full-coverage case that covers the front and back at all times, and the new folio-style stand means your iPad can be positioned in a bunch of handy positions.
 There’s no need to connect via Bluetooth, and there’s no need to charge it either.
 It’s slim and keeps your iPad protected when on the move.
 There’s a full-size keyboard, too.
 Though it’s expensive, it’s a great addition to your iPad Pro if you’re looking to boost your productivity.

 Zagg Slim Book Go